 Admission is by 45-minute guided tour (hourly or once large-enough groups have congregated – seven-person minimum).

 Exhibits in the museum include stuffed jungle wildlife, indigenous artifacts, photographs of early missionary work and a large collection of colonial religious art, mainly in the escuela cuzqueña (Cuzco school) style – a combination of Spanish and Andean artistic styles.
-There's a 50% student discount on admission to the convent.

 Frequent colectivos (shared transportation) leave Monday to Saturday from the plaza in Concepción for Ocopa, about 5km away.
 Mototaxis charge S20 for the return trip, inclusive of an hour’s wait.